AregevDev/eight_ball/README.md

 [![docs-badge][]][docs]

 # eight_ball
-A Rust crate mimicking the original 8 magic ball game.
+Rust crate that mimics the original 8 magic ball game.

 Ask a question and it will reply...
 Now supports custom answers.